OSPanel/OpenServerPanel/README.md

 **PHPINFO:** [PHP 7.2](https://ospanel.io/phpinfo/php72.html) | [PHP 7.3](https://ospanel.io/phpinfo/php73.html) | [PHP 7.4](https://ospanel.io/phpinfo/php74.html) | [PHP 8.0](https://ospanel.io/phpinfo/php80.html) | [PHP 8.1](https://ospanel.io/phpinfo/php81.html) | [PHP 8.2](https://ospanel.io/phpinfo/php82.html) | [PHP 8.3](https://ospanel.io/phpinfo/php83.html)

-The best tool for local development of websites and web services on the Windows platform.
+We present you the best software environment for web development!

-We present you a unique software environment for web development, with a large set of server software at your service (WAMP-stack), as well as a simple and convenient control panel.
+Open Server Panel is a unique tool for local development of websites and web services on the Windows platform.
+It offers a large set of server software (WAMP stack), as well as a simple and convenient control panel.

 Today, the Open Server Panel is widely used for the purpose of developing, debugging and testing web projects, as well as for providing web services on local networks.
 The project has gained great popularity among novice web developers, as it allows you to quickly deploy a work environment and immediately start learning web technologies without complex manipulations for installing and configuring a variety of software.